Additive problems with almost prime squares: Introduction

-Returning to the re-interpretation of quadratic forms in terms of ideal classes, we observe that in our case the underlying quadratic field is fixed: for all $d_1, d_2$ we obtain the Gau{\ss}ian number field $\Bbb{Q}(i)$, but the discriminant of the order increases with $d_1, d_2$, in particular the order is highly non-maximal.
-This is technically challenging and leads to involved computations of the corresponding main terms.
+To understand \eqref{2} when $r_{d_1, d_2}$ is replaced by a cuspidal Fourier coefficient, we refine methods and results established in \cite[Theorem 1.3]{ABL} to obtain an unconditional power saving for \emph{individual} pair $(d_1,d_2)$ with the required degree of uniformity.
+However, the Eisenstein contribution requires much more (or at least rather different) work.
+As mentioned above, if we were going to handle each pair $(d_1,d_2)$ \emph{separately} for the Eisenstein contribution, we would ultimately require a zero-free strip for the relevant Dirichlet $L$-functions.
+To avoid this use of GRH, we instead incorporate the \emph{sum} over $d_1,d_2$ from the sieve weights into the analysis of primes (or smooth numbers) in long arithmetic progressions (see Proposition \ref{TypeII} below).
+The corresponding generalizations and extensions of \cite[Theorem 2.1]{ABL} are given in Propositions \ref{PrimeAp} and \ref{SmoothAp} below.
+This is of independent interest and should find applications elsewhere.

-We close the introduction with some comments on the proof of Theorem \ref{thm2}.
+The proof of Theorem \ref{thm2} features additional difficulties.
 The arithmetic of smooth numbers is rather subtle, and it turns out that leading term in a suitable asymptotic formula of \eqref{2} for $\ell \in S(n, g(n))$ is not multiplicative in $d_1, d_2$.
 Multiplicativity does not fail by a lot, but we obtain secondary terms involving derivatives of Euler products.
 This makes the application of a sieve perhaps not impossible, but at least seriously problematic.
-There are some ways to handle non-multiplicative main terms without developing the theory in full generality (see \cite[p.\ 37]{FI}).
-But the fact that we have two variables to sieve makes the monotonicity principle, in particular \cite[Corollary 5.4/5.5]{FI}, not applicable.
+There are some ways to handle non-multiplicative main terms without developing the theory in full generality (see \cite[p.\ 37]{FI1}).
+But the fact that we have two variables to sieve makes the monotonicity principle, in particular \cite[Corollary 5.4/5.5]{FI1}, not applicable.
 We therefore take a different route and incorporate the sieve weights directly into the analysis.
 A prototype of this idea can be found in the proof of \cite[Theorem 4]{FT96}, but such a strategy in the context of additive problems seems to be new.
-There are a number of interesting more technical details that we will discuss at the appropriate places. \\
+There are a number of interesting but more technical details that we will discuss as they arise. \\